 - Perception of a lack of confidentiality and privacy in small towns with closely-tied social networks

-While there are drawbacks to small communities when it comes to mental health, there are positives as well.
-The close-knit nature of rural communities can also mean that residents are more likely to rally around each other and provide community support in times of need.
+While there are drawbacks to living in small communities when it comes to mental health, small communities have clear strengths and can create a strong foundation of mental assets for their populations as well.
+The close-knit nature of rural communities can mean that residents are more likely to rally around each other and provide community support in times of need.
 A strong external support group can help facilitate a person’s success in treatment and also help support the family’s efforts in attending to the care seeker.

 Suicide: a rising rural mental health concern